SUITS-teams/ATLAS-UofMichigan/README.md

 ![Protocol/Module Breakdown](diagrams/architecture_2.png)

+More information on protocols and modules can be found on the [Protocols and Modules](protocols_and_modules.md) page.

 A core part of the ATLAS system is handling communications with the CLAWS Mission Control Center, which allows for functionality such as live updates on mission tasks and photo transmission.
-More on this can be seen in [Communications Manager and Workers](comm_manager_and_worker.md).
+More on this can be seen on the [Communications Manager and Workers](comm_manager_and_worker.md) page.

 ![Communications Overview](diagrams/comm_relay)